The Pre-Tribulation Rapture: a dangerous delusion?

 1 Now, brethren, concerning the coming of our Lord Jesus Christ and our gathering together to Him, we ask you,

 2 not to be soon shaken in mind or troubled, either by spirit or by word or by letter, as if from us, as though the day of Christ had come.

 3 Let no one deceive you by any means; for that Day will not come unless the falling away comes first, and the man of sin is revealed, the son of perdition,

 4 who opposes and exalts himself above all that is called God or that is worshiped, so that he sits as God in the temple of God, showing himself that he is God.

 5 Do you not remember that when I was still with you I told you these things?

 6 And now you know what is restraining, that he may be revealed in his own time.

 7 For the mystery of lawlessness is already at work; only He who now restrains will do so until He is taken out of the way.
-(Note again the importance of whether or not to capitalise 'He/he' with respect to a correct understanding .
+(Note again the importance of whether or not to capitalize 'He/he' with respect to a correct understanding .
 In the original KJV the second 'he' in verse 7 is lower case.)

 8 And then the lawless one will be revealed, whom the Lord will consume with the breath of His mouth and destroy with the brightness of His coming.